cedricdelpoux/gatsby-source-google-docs/README.md

 - **Google Docs** formatting options (headings, bullets, tables, images...)
 - `MDX` support to use `<ReactComponents />` in your documents
+- Incremental builds: only the documents and images that changed are fetched
 - **Gatsby** v5 support
 - `gatsby-plugin-image` and `gatsby-image` support
 - Code blocs support